Emergency Room Negligence

 - Failure to diagnose heart attack, stroke or other life-threatening condition

 - Surgical errors – inept surgeries, operating on the incorrect body part, leaving surgical instruments in the body, and so much more

 - Medication and pharmacy errors – incorrect drug or dosage, reaction to medication

-- Drugs administered improperly – IV infiltration error, drug is improperly injected
+- Drugs administered improperly – IV infiltration or IV extravasation injury, drug is improperly injected

 - Lab test errors, inaccurate results, wrong tests administered